-This covers you for any injury or damage caused to other people and their property.
+Covers you for injury caused to other people and damage caused to their property

-This takes ‘third party only’ and adds cover in the event your car is stolen or damaged by fire.
+Like ‘third party only’ but adds cover in case your car is stolen or damaged by fire

-This covers ‘third party fire and theft’ plus any damage you accidentally do to your own car.
+The same as ‘third party fire and theft’ but also covers you for damage you do to your own car

 The more expensive and powerful the car you drive is, the more it will cost to insure.

 Your car will be cheaper to insure if it’s kept in a garage at night.
 Fitting it with an immobiliser, an alarm, or a tracking device could help too.